Ask any experienced Baton Rouge car accident lawyer about traffic and car accidents and they will likely all give you the same answer – HECTIC!

 - Was in furtherance of committing a felony when the accident occurred

-Under the pure comparative fault system, even those who are partially at fault for their car accident can recover damages.
-Louisiana laws see car accident fault and car accident damages as 100%, and they correlated them.
+Under the pure comparative fault rule (also known as comparative negligence), even those who are partially at fault for their car accident can recover damages.
+Louisiana laws see car accident fault and damages on a 100% scale.
+As a result, the percentage of fault and percentage of damages owed are directly correlated.

-Thus, someone 50% at fault for an accident that resulted in total damages of $100,000 will be responsible for 50% of the damages, namely $50,000.
-How much money they can recover depends on how the damages were distributed among the parties involved.
-Thus, if they incurred damages of $60,000, they can still recover $10,000.
+For example, someone found to be 50% at fault for an accident that resulted in total damages of $100,000 will be responsible for 50% of the damages, $50,000.
+How much money victims can recover depends on how fault is distributed among the parties involved.

-The best solution for someone involved in a car accident to figure out how much the claim is worth and what type of damages they can recover is to consult a car accident lawyer.
-The latter will explain the types of damages a compensation claim can cover and estimate the value.
-Contacting an experienced car accident lawyer will be the best step you can take after a car accident.
+The best solution for someone involved in a car accident in Louisiana is to consult a Baton Rouge car accident lawyer.
+They will help you figure out how much the potential claim is worth and what type of damages they can recover.
+They will explain the types of damages a compensation claim can cover and estimate the value.
+Contacting an experienced accident attorney will be the best step you can take towards compensation after a car accident.

 What Type of Damages Can a Car Accident Claim Cover?